Hanna-Slesarska/next-netlify-starter/content/DIY-Cat-Enrichment.md

+---
+title: DIY Cat Enrichment
+date: 2024-03-17T19:31:20.591Z
+post:
-DIY Cat Enrichment: Creative Ways to Keep Your Kitty Stimulated
+  - description: Creative Ways to Keep Your Kitty Stimulated
+---

 Cats are natural hunters and explorers, with an innate need for mental and physical stimulation.
 Providing enrichment opportunities for your